 The Chinese Academy (TCA) is the only school in Calgary that works with the Calgary Board of Education (CBE) to provide Chinese International Baccalaureate (IB) Program for: John G. Diefenbaker, Sir Winston Churchill, Western Canada, Henry Wise Wood, and Lester B. Pearson High School.

 Students who have passed the IB examination can apply for a partial refund of the tuition fees (conditions apply).
-If a student has received any Chinese 10, 20, or 30 level credits through a course challenge or course completion at another school, they do not qualify for the IB tuition partial rebate.
+If a student has received any Chinese 10, 20, or 30 level credits through a course challenge or course completion at another school, they do not qualify for the TCA IB Chinese Scholarship.

 The three IB courses offered at The Chinese Academy are:

 - Chinese B – Cantonese SL (Standard)

 Students can receive up to 25 language credits for their Alberta High School Diploma.
 For students who would like more credits for their High School Diplomas, TCA offers Chinese 10, 20, 30 (Mandarin) and Chinese 15, 25, 35 (Cantonese) on Saturdays, as well as Independent Studies courses.
 Students who take and pass the Chinese IB classes also receive credits for their Alberta High School Diploma.